shinhermit/graphene-chain-mutation/README.md

 This package provide:

-1. A [Graphene middleware](https://docs.graphene-python.org/en/latest/execution/middleware/) that, if used, will inject a `dict` in your root resolvers so that they can _"share their results"_ if needed.
+1. A mutation class that will automatically _"share its results"_ using the `dict` __injected in resolve context__.
-2. A mutation class that will automatically _"share its results"_ using the `dict` injected by the middleware.
+1. A [Graphene middleware](https://docs.graphene-python.org/en/latest/execution/middleware/) that, if used, will share the results of all resolvers (even those not inheriting from the class above).
 3. 2 base edge mutation classes, to accept GraphQL alias as input argument to retrieve the results of previous mutations in the same query.

 ## Usage